Mabior Chol

-Mabior Chol (born 29 January 1997) is a professional Australian rules footballer playing for the Gold Coast Suns in the Australian Football League (AFL), having formerly played for the Richmond Football Club.
+Mabior Chol (born 29 January 1997) is a professional Australian rules footballer who plays for the Hawthorn Football Club in the Australian Football League (AFL).
+He previously played for the Richmond Football Club and the Gold Coast Suns.
 He was drafted by Richmond in the 2016 rookie draft and made his debut in round 23, 2016.
 Chol was delisted by the club in 2018 before being immediately re-rookied in the 2019 rookie draft.
-In 2019 Chol won a VFL premiership while playing with the Richmond reserves side.
-Chol moved from Richmond to Gold Coast as a free agent in October 2021.
+In 2019, Chol won a VFL premiership while playing with the Richmond reserves side.
+In October 2021, Chol moved from Richmond to the Gold Coast Suns as a free agent.
+While playing in the Gold Coast Suns reserves side, he won his second VFL premiership in 2023.
+At the end of the 2023 season, Chol requested a trade away from Gold Coast to Hawthorn; the deal was struck on the final day of the 2023 AFL trade period.

 Early life and junior football

 Chol was born in present-day South Sudan, before his family fled to Egypt to avoid the ongoing civil war when he was two years old.
 They moved to Australia in 2005 when Chol was eight years of age, settling in the Brisbane suburb of Acacia Ridge.

 After playing soccer and basketball at a younger age, Chol took up Australian rules football when he joined the Yeronga State High School team at age 12.
 After playing in the state school final at The Gabba, he committed to playing the game at junior level the next year and joined the Yeronga South Brisbane Devils.